EXPLAINER-Rising U.S. inflation and what it means for markets

 Feb 13 (Reuters) - U.S. financial markets have been roiled recently by something neither the economy nor investors have had to contend with for the better part of a decade: concerns they may soon have to reckon with rising inflation.

 The S&P 500 is down more than 7 percent from its lifetime high hit on Jan.
-26, after falling as much as 10.2 percent, and yields on the benchmark U.S. 10-year note have climbed to a four-year high, largely due to worries over inflation.
+26 through Feb.
+13, after falling as much as 10.2 percent, and yields on the benchmark U.S. 10-year note have climbed to a four-year high, largely due to inflation worries.

-What exactly is inflation, aside from a rise in prices for goods and services, and why is it having such a strong effect on markets?
+What exactly is inflation, aside from a rise in prices for goods and services, and why is it having such a strong influence on markets?

 Inflation is measured in a number of ways by various government agencies, and as long as the economy continues to expand it will be a consideration for markets.

-Investors will get the latest inflation data on Wednesday with January’s Consumer Price Index and on Thursday with the monthly Producer Price Index.
+Investors will get the latest inflation data on Thursday with the monthly Producer Price Index.

 While inflation decreases consumer purchasing power, a certain level of inflation is considered a reflection of a strengthening economy and the impact on consumers can be offset by rising wages.